docker-library/docs/plone/content.md

 -	`CORS_ALLOW_HEADERS` - A comma separated list of request headers allowed to be sent by the client, for example, `X-My-Header`.
 Defaults to `Accept,Authorization,Content-Type,X-Custom-Header`.
 -	`CORS_MAX_AGE` - Indicates how long the results of a preflight request can be cached.
 Defaults to `3600`.

-**RELSTORAGE:**
+#### RelStorage

--	`RELSTORAGE_ADAPTER_OPTIONS` - A comma separated list of RelStorage adapter options to set for the plone instance, using [`plone.recipe.zope2instance`](https://relstorage.readthedocs.io/en/latest/configure-application.html#configuring-plone).
+-	`RELSTORAGE_ADAPTER_OPTIONS` - A comma separated list of RelStorage adapter options to set for the plone instance using [`plone.recipe.zope2instance`](https://relstorage.readthedocs.io/en/latest/configure-application.html#configuring-plone).
 This is required to use RelStorage.

 All other available environment variables match exactly with RelStorage settings, according to the [settings specification available on the docs](https://relstorage.readthedocs.io/en/latest/relstorage-options.html).

--	`RELSTORAGE_NAME` - **name** - The name of the storage.
+-	`RELSTORAGE_NAME` - `name` - The name of the storage.
--	`RELSTORAGE_READ_ONLY` - **read-only** - If `true`, only reads may be executed against the storage.
+-	`RELSTORAGE_READ_ONLY` - `read-only` - If `true`, only reads may be executed against the storage.
--	`RELSTORAGE_KEEP_HISTORY` - **keep-history** - If this option is set to `true` (the default), the adapter will create and use a history-preserving database schema (like FileStorage).
+-	`RELSTORAGE_KEEP_HISTORY` - `keep-history` - If this option is set to `true`, the default value, then the adapter will create and use a history-preserving database schema, such as FileStorage.
--	`RELSTORAGE_BLOB_DIR` - **blob-dir** - If supplied, the storage will provide ZODB blob support.
-This option specifies the name of the directory to hold blob data.
-The directory will be created if it does not exist.
-If no value, or an empty value, is provided, then no blob support will be provided.
-Default: `/plone/instance/var/blobstorage`.
+-	`RELSTORAGE_BLOB_DIR` - `blob-dir` - If supplied, the storage will provide ZODB BLOB support.
+This option specifies the name of the directory to hold BLOB data.
+The directory will be created if it doesn't exist.
+If no value, or an empty value, is provided, then no BLOB support will be provided.
+Defaults to `/plone/instance/var/blobstorage`.

 	[See more RelStorage options](https://relstorage.readthedocs.io/en/latest/relstorage-options.html).